 District Safety & Health Designee

-James Boyle, Head of Maintenance & Facilities, is the Safety and Health Designee for the Hudson City School District.
-He is responsible for the management of the entire safety program of the District.
+Tyler Kritzman, Head Maintenance Worker, is the Safety and Health Designee for the Hudson City School District and is responsible for the management of the entire safety program of the District.

 The Safety and Health Designee is to receive all facility or operational safety-related concerns and accompany all state inspectors under the State Occupational Safety and Health Act, fire inspections as required by Education Law and similar requirements.
 Mr. Kritzman can be contacted at 518-828-4360, ext.
 2131, or email@example.com.